overtone1000/security-controller/README.md

 # security-controller
 Security controller using embedded rust

-# Dependencies
+# Development Environment
+- Depends on rustup (taken care of by default.nix)
-Have to install ravedude from https://github.com/Rahix/avr-hal. `cargo install ravedude`
+- Have to install ravedude from https://github.com/Rahix/avr-hal
+- Must use nightly toolchain? (rust-toolchain.toml)
+- .cargo/config.toml, .Cargo.toml, Ravedude.toml contents are very specific.